 You don't have to run a marathon, or even break a sweat, just drink all your beverages through a straw during spinal injury awareness week from the 3rd to the 9th September and help us find a cure for paralysis.

-Let's get SIPPING!
-START FUNDRAISING (link to START FUNDRAISING PAGE) today and together we can make everything possible!
+Let's get SIPPING! click on START FUNDRAISING today and together we can make everything possible!
 Click on the Research Link above to learn more about the exciting plans for a human clinical trial using the patients own Olfactory Ensheathing Cells from the nose, the same research pioneered by the 2017 Australian of the Year - Emeritus Professor Alan Mackay-Sim.

 The pathway to curing paralysis is right under our nose!
 We hope you can join us for what could be the turning point in the journey to cure paralysis.